raspberrypilearning/comic-character/en/step_2.md

 These selectors have already been created in your `styles.css` file to style the slider.

-To navigate through the slides, add nav buttons inside the `hero-container` section.
+To navigate through the slides, add nav buttons inside the `<section>` that has the `hero-container` class’.

 --- task ---

-Add `<button>` elements below the `hero-container`.
+Add `<button>` elements within the section that uses the hero-container class.

 One for the previous button with the attribute `class="hero-nav-btn prev"`.